 We represent government agencies in the conduct of proceedings before VCAT, in both the original jurisdiction and review jurisdiction of VCAT.

 In VCAT's original jurisdiction, we represent government agencies in a range of proceedings, including the referral of disciplinary matters to VCAT, and privacy complaints referred by OVIC or the Health Complaints Commissioner (HCC).

 In VCAT's review jurisdiction, we represent government agencies in merits review proceedings involving a range of statutory regimes, with a specialisation in regulatory and disciplinary matters.

 We represent government agencies in the conduct of judicial review proceedings, with a focus on regulatory and disciplinary matters.

 Administrative law advice

 We advise on complex questions of statutory interpretation and obligations on administrative decision-makers, including obligations to provide procedural fairness.

-We represent the Attorney-General in their role as Protector of Charities ('parens patriae') under both the and the general law.
+We represent the Attorney-General in their role as Protector of Charities ('parens patriae') under both the Charities Act and the general law.
 The Attorney-General has various powers in relation to charitable trusts, including: